joaokucera/unity-blackjack/README.md

 # A blackjack card game made with unity (v 2017.3.0) #

-It's a repository for a prototype made in between a day and another.
+It's a repository for a prototype made in between a day and another and refactored about 7 times in order to get a better readable code.
 Feel free to download, there is no license, no condition, just download it and use as you wish.
 I hope this helps you to study Unity.

 #### Demo